Deep Learning for Detecting Robotic Grasps: Results and Discussion

+The highest accuracy is still obtained by using all the input modalities.
+This shows that combining depth and color information leads to a system which is more robust than either modality alone.
+This is due to the fact that some graspable cases (rims of monochromatic objects, etc.) can only be detected using depth information, while in others, the depth channel may be extremely noisy, requiring the use of color information.
+From this, we can see that integrating multimodal information, a major focus of this work, is important in recognizing good robotic grasps.

-Table~\ref{tbl:graspDet} shows that, once mask-based scaling has been applied, all deep learning approaches except for training separate first-layer features outperform the hand-engineered features from \cite{JiangICRA2011} by up to 13\% for the point metric and 17\% for the rectangle metric, while also avoiding the need to design task-specific features.
+Table~\ref{tbl:graspDet} shows that the performance gains from deep learning for recognition carry over to detection, as well.
+Once mask-based scaling has been applied, all deep learning approaches except for training separate first-layer features outperform the hand-engineered features from \cite{JiangICRA2011} by up to 13\% for the point metric and 17\% for the rectangle metric, while also avoiding the need to design task-specific features.
+Without mask-based scaling, the system performs poorly, due to the bias illustrated in Fig.~\ref{fig:enNorm}.
+Separate first-layer features also give weak detection performance, indicating that the relative scores assigned by this form of network are less robust than those learned using our structured regularization approach.

+Using structured multimodal regularization also improves results over standard \Lone regularization by up to 1.8\%, showing that our method also learns more robust features than standard approaches which ignore modality information.
+Even though using the first-pass network alone underperforms the second-pass network alone by up to 8.3\%, integrating both in our two-pass system outperforms the solo second-pass network by up to 2.4\%.
+This shows that the two-pass system improves not only efficiency, but accuracy as well.
+The performance gains from multimodal regularization and the two-pass system are discussed in detail below.

+Our system outperforms all baseline approaches by all metrics except for the point metric in the object-wise split case.
+However, we can see that the chance performance is much higher for the point metric than for the rectangle metric.
+This shows that the point metric can overstate performance, and the rectangle metric is a better indicator of the accuracy of a grasp detection system.

-\header{Adaptability.} One important advantage of our detection system is that we can flexibly specify the constraints of the gripper in our detection system.
-Different robots have different grippers---PR2 has a wide gripper, while the Adept Viper arm has a smaller one.
+\header{Adaptability:} One important advantage of our detection system is that we can flexibly specify the constraints of the gripper in our detection system.
+This is particularly important for a robot like Baxter, where different objects might require different gripper settings to grasp.
 We can constrain the detectors to handle this.
-Figure~\ref{fig:heatmaps} shows detection scores for systems constrained based on the PR2 and Adept grippers.
-For grippers with different properties, such as multi-fingered or jamming grippers, our algorithm would be able to learn new features for detection given only data labeled for the desired gripper.
+Figure~\ref{fig:heatmaps} shows detection scores for systems constrained based on two different settings of Baxter's gripper, one wide and one thin.
+The implications of these results for other types of grippers will be discussed in Section~\ref{sec:future}.

-\subsection{Multimodal Group Regularization.}
+\subsection{Multimodal Group Regularization}

 Our group regularization term improves detection accuracy over simple \Lone{} regularization.
 The improvement is more significant for the object-wise split than for the image-wise split because the group regularization helps the network to avoid overfitting, which will tend to occur more when the learning algorithm is evaluated on unseen objects.